Average Home Insurance Cost in Utah

 Lower Your Risk Profile

-Install monitored security systems and update older roofs to qualify for premium reductions.
-Maintain claim-free status whenever possible, paying for minor repairs yourself saves hundreds annually compared to filing small claims.
-Improving your credit score from fair to good reduces premiums by approximately 19% across Utah insurers.
+Install monitored security systems and update older roofs for premium discounts.
+Maintain claim-free status whenever possible.
+Paying for minor repairs yourself saves hundreds annually compared to filing small claims.
+Improving your credit score from fair to good reduces premiums by about 19% across Utah insurers.

 CONSIDER EARTHQUAKE COVERAGE SEPARATELY